The API Security Maturity Model

 Essentially, the pinnacle of API security is to trust claims, not attributes.
 When building an identity-based API security system based on claims, remember some best practices:

-- Organize sensitive data only to be reachable by OIDC server
+- Organize sensitive data so that only the identity server can access it

-- Include identity data in token, not context attributes
+- Include identity data in the token, not context attributes

 - Opaque tokens for the public, JWTs internally